tyom/storybook-addons/packages/storybook-fixtures/README.md

 }
 ```

-Each variant can be either contain the data, or a URL to fetch the data.
-The data
+Each variant value can be be a URL, in which case it'll be fetched and
-for all URLs (a variant string value is assumed as URL) will be fetched when the
-fixture section is selected.
+the result returned as its value.

 ## Imports